OHIO-ECT/ITS-2300-Lab-10/README.md

 |5 Iterations       |`ping 8.8.8.8`     |`ping -c 5 8.8.8.8`
 |Never ending       |`ping /t 8.8.8.8`  |`ping 8.8.8.8`

-5. [Data] Run the following set of pings and note the average latency between the source and the destination.
+4. [Data] Run the following set of pings and note the average latency between the source and the destination.

 |Source             |Destination
 |--                 |--
 |Home Computer      |VyOS WAN address
 |Home Computer      |www.ohio.edu
 |Home Computer      |132.235.9.75
-|Win-Desktop GNS3 Computer|www.ohio.edu
+|Ubuntu GUI in GNS3 |www.ohio.edu
-|Win-Desktop GNS3 Computer|132.235.9.75
+|Ubuntu GUI in GNS3 |132.235.9.75

 #### Task 2b - iPerf

 Bandwidth is more difficult to measure. iPerf3 is a tool to measure maximum bandwidth, delay, jitter, datagram loss.

-6. Install iperf3 on the Ubuntu-CLI client machine with the following command.
+5. Install iperf3 on the Ubuntu-CLI client machine with the following command.
 Enter the itsclass user's password when prompted.

 `sudo apt install -y iperf3`

-7. [Data] Use the following command to run the iperf3 program as a client and measure the bandwidth to Hurricane Electric's public iPerf server.
+6. [Data] Use the following command to run the iperf3 program as a client and measure the bandwidth to Hurricane Electric's public iPerf server.
 This is a busy server, if the connection is refused, use the up arrow to recover the previous command and enter it again.

 `iperf3 -i 1 -c iperf.he.net`

-8. [Data] In the previous command data was moving from the IPerf server to the client.
+7. [Data] In the previous command data was moving from the IPerf server to the client.
 Use the -r option to reverse the flow of traffic and measure the bandwidth from the client to the server.

 `iperf3 -i 1 -r -c iperf.he.net`